tukkek/tie/README.md

 ## Demonstrations and commented examples

-Tie is a tiny, elegant library and as such simple examples should be enough to explore its functions.
+Tie is a tiny, elegant library and as such simple examples should be enough to explore its features.
 The code for both demonstrations can be found here: https://github.com/tukkek/tie/tree/main/demonstrations/

 ### Template management